ranliu98/ranliu98.github.io/_pages/updates.md

   - /updates
 ---

+2022-09-14 Two of our papers [Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers]() and [MTNeuro: A Benchmark for Evaluating Representations of Brain Structure Across Multiple Levels of Abstraction]() were accepted by NeurIPS 2022!

+2022-05-30 Our paper [Building representations of different brain areas through hierarchical point cloud networks](https://openreview.net/pdf?id=3GeifJ_GCg0) was accepted by [MIDL 2022](https://2022.midl.io/).
+This project is completed by Joy Jackson, an amazing undergrad that I mentored!

+2022-05-16 I will start an internship at Cajal Neuroscience this summer.

 2021-11-12 Two of our papers [Using self-supervision and augmentations to build insights into neural coding]() and [Mine your own view: A self-supervised approach for learning representations of neural activity]() were accepted by NeurIPS 2021 Workshop: Self-Supervised Learning Theory and Practice.
 Check them out [here](https://nips.cc/Conferences/2021/Schedule?showEvent=21853).